 Call for free: 0800 917 9419 (if you are in Lincolnshire or Rutland)

 Call for free: 0800 100 900 (if you are in North or North East Lincolnshire)

 Free courses are available through The Skills Toolkit.
-The new platform gives people access to free, high-quality digital and numeracy courses to help build up their skills, progress in work and boost their job prospects.
+This gives people access to free, high-quality digital and numeracy courses to help build up their skills, progress in work and boost their job prospects.

-Courses on offer cover a range of levels, from everyday maths and tools for using email and social media more effectively at work to more advanced training.
-Individuals will be able to access courses helping them to create great online content developed by the University of Leeds and the Institute of Coding, to understand the Fundamentals of Digital Marketing from Google Digital Garage and to learn how to code for data analysis from the Open University.
+These skills are highly valued by employers and sought after in a wide range of jobs.
+With more people working and studying remotely, the platform offers a great opportunity to learn new skills to help to get ahead online.
+Courses on offer cover a range of levels: from everyday maths; tools for using email and social media more effectively; to more advanced training.
+Individuals will be able to access courses, helping them to create great online content developed by the University of Leeds and the Institute of Coding, to understand the Fundamentals of Digital Marketing from Google Digital Garage and to learn how to code for data analysis from the Open University.
 All courses are online and flexible, so people can work through them at their own pace.
 Find out more information here.

 New Lifetime Skills Guarantee - Free level 3 qualifications for adults